CRySoL/CRySoL.github.io/_posts/2013-06-07-testing-deterministic-behavior-with-doublex.markdown

-Sometimes you need to test that some procedure is deterministic, that is, it is done exactly the same way again and again (builder or factory method patterns) exactly the same behavior for the same arguments.
-In these situations there is not a "right" invocation sequence but the sequence must no change.
+Sometimes you need to test that some procedure is deterministic, that is, it is done exactly the same way again and again (builder or factory method patterns).
+The production code does exactly the same invocations for the same arguments.
+In these situations there is not a "right" behavior but the invocation sequence must no change.

 You may use a doublex Mock to test that.
-The first time configure the Mock, the second time verify the same behaviour.
+The first execution "trains" the Mock, the second time verify the same behaviour.

 <!--more-->